fpereiro/teishi/readme.md

       if (type === 'array' || type === 'date' || type === 'null') return type;
       if (type === 'regexp') return 'regex';
 ```

+You may ask: why did we check for `array`, if we already covered this case before?
+If an array is created in a [different frame](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Operators/instanceof), the `instanceof` check will fail, so the check above is a good fallback.
+The reason we use both checks is that the latter check is considerably slower than the `instanceof` check, so we use it as a failover.

 Now, if the function received a truthy second argument, we want to return the exact class name of this object.
 In that case, we return `type`.
 Otherwise, we just return `object`.